uchilla/uchilla/README.md

 - ⚡ **Fun fact:** I'm a huge fan of MARVEL movies & TV shows
 - 🤞 **One day I hope to ...**
     - Go Skydiving!
-    - Get a job at FAANG 🎯
+    - Visit Iceland for a 2-week holiday trip ✈️

 ---